 Did you know that when you’re enjoying your food you metabolise it better?
 When you’re in a stressed state, your cortisol levels will elevate.
 This is one of the hormones that is triggered in the ‘fight or flight’ response.
 Cortisol reduces metabolism (because your body is preparing to fight or flee) and signals the body to store fat (in case it’s needed for an energy burst later).

 However, enjoyment and pleasure cannot coexist with high cortisol levels (the stress hormone).
 So relax!
 Enjoy your food.
 Slow down.
 Taste each bite.
-You’ll metabolise it better and eating slowly with enjoyment often results in being satisfied with less food… Not that the goal is to eat less – the goal is to eat with attunement to your bodily signals.
+You’ll metabolise it better and eating slowly with enjoyment helps you notice when you’re satisfied.
+Not that the goal is to eat less – the goal is to eat with attunement to your bodily signals.
 That means, most of the time eating when you’re hungry and stopping when you’re comfortably full and satisfied; eating with flexibility – so you eat what both your body and mind want.

 Allow yourself to be present for the experience of eating!
 Taste it – notice all the different taste sensations as you eat.
 Allow yourself to be truly satisfied with what you’re eating.